-From where to buy your Christmas trees and decorations to the best card and gift wrapping inspiration – here’s our guide to holiday planning.
+From where to buy your trees and decorations, to the best card and gift wrapping inspiration – here’s your stress-free guide to Christmas planning.

 The weather is cooling down, Christmas displays are going up and we’re feeling festive – although a little stressed about everything on our to-do list.
 With trees to decorate and presents to buy, we’re not quite sure where time is going, but we’re determined to get on top of it all.
-The Christmas countdown is on and we’ve put everything you need in one place.
+The Christmas countdown is on, so we’ve put everything you need to know in one place.
 Christmas cards?
 Check!
 Decor?
 Check!
 Present inspo (coming soon!).
 No time to waste, let’s get to it…

 Unless you’re one of those people who has had their tree up since we packed away the pumpkins (ie. us), it’s probably time to start thinking about buying your favourite fir.
 Regardless of the size of your apartment, there are heaps of affordable real and fake options that’ll turn your teeny Hong Kong home into a Santa’s grotto.
-To bag the best trees, you likely had to be ahead of the game and order yours weeks ago, but have a look at some of our favourite options here, or take a trip to the Flower Market, for trees you can take home on the day.
+Head here for all the info you’ll need this season.

 - The Lion Rock Press

 How could we not mention The Lion Rock Press as one of our top picks for Christmas decorations this year?
-The Hong Kong Hanging Decorations are sure to add the finishing touch to any Christmas Tree.
+We especially love the Hong Kong-themed Hanging Decorations (featuring trams, lanterns and the Star Ferry)!

-kikki.K’s Christmas collection merges quirky and traditional.
-We love this ceramic candle holder that is guaranteed to brighten up any table.
+kikki.K’s Christmas collection merges quirky with traditional.
+We have our eye on this Spinning Tea Light Candle Holder, which is guaranteed to brighten up any table.

-A haven for small furniture, gifts and chic accessories no matter what time of year it is.
-This green stocking is an easy place to start.
+A haven for small furniture, gifts and chic accessories, no matter what time of year it is.

 - Pottery Barn

-With so many gorgeous decorations on offer, Pottery Barn is an easy choice for picking up all of your Christmas essentials.
-We love this pine home decor collection.
+With so many gorgeous decorations on offer, Pottery Barn is an easy choice for picking up all of your Christmas essentials in one go.
+Make sure to check out the luscious selection of wreaths and garlands.

-From personalised stockings to unique tree ornaments, cute fairy lights and DIY projects, ETSY is a go-to resource for Christmas decorations.
+From personalised stockings to unique tree ornaments, cute fairy lights and DIY projects, Etsy is a go-to resource for craft-themed decor.

 - Indigo Living